List of Hajime no Ippo characters: Mamoru Takamura

-Takamura is an undefeated two-time World Champion boxer of the Kamogawa gym.
+Takamura is an undefeated three-time World Champion boxer of the Kamogawa gym.
 The other fighters there look up to him and feed off of his energy, and he's their unspoken emotional leader.
 Like a big brother, he teases them without tact and facetiously bullies them constantly, but he also gives them advice and helps them to become better boxers.
 Takamura also has an insatiable appetite for women, which is only overshadowed by his obsession for victory.
 At one point when training in the mountains, he runs afoul of a mother bear who he defeated by repeatedly punching it in the forehead, but not before it clawed deep gouges into his chest and arms.
 The weakened bear is later shot and killed by Nekota (to fulfill a request Takamura had for bear stew), and Takamura was dubbed "The Bear Slayer".
 Sometimes he honors the moniker by wearing the Bear pelt, bearing his scars proudly.

 During one of his title defense fights, (He was advised by Coach Kamogawa beforehand that he will soon be contending for the world as WBC is eyeing him already) Takamura defeated his challenger using only his left hand, starting from left jabs that evolved to left straights, proving the old adage "He who rules with his left rules the World" as stated by Nekota - and that it was Takamura's declaration to the world if his intent.
 The boxing commentator stated further that Takamura has proven that "Japan is too small for him".